 The cemetery contained several graves of casualties from the 47th (London) Division killed on 5th April 1918.
 However, none of the graves contained men from the Machine Gun Corps.
 Except one: ‘an unknown soldier’.
-Immediately we noticed that this grave was surrounded by ‘unknown soldiers’ from other 47th Division regiments.
-This prompted us to inquire of the CWGC gardener working nearby as to the history of these graves.
+Immediately we noticed that this grave was in the middle of ‘unknown soldiers’ from other 47th Division regiments.
+This prompted us to inquire of the CWGC gardener, working nearby, as to the history of these graves.
 He helpfully confirmed that they contained the bodies of soldiers killed inside Aveluy Wood between April and September 1918.

 I have to admit, this unexpected find shook me to the core.
-My friends and accomplices, Dave and Steve, have been joking over that last couple of days about me getting ‘that moment’, when I would somehow really sense that Bobby was close.
-Well, all joking aside, this was it for me and, intuitively, I believe this could well be him.
-So much so that I decided to abandon my plans to lay the poppy wreath I had bought to lay at the Faubourg D’Amiens CWGC Memorial (where Bobby’s name is inscribed, but where he most certainly is not) and to, instead, lay it at the side of this grave.
+However, such was the strength of this ‘moment’ that I decided to abandon my plans to lay the poppy wreath I had bought to lay at the Faubourg D’Amiens CWGC Memorial (where Bobby’s name is inscribed on a wall) and to, instead, lay it at the side of this grave.

 After paying our respects, Steve and Dave then surprised me by presenting me with a MGC cap badge they had planned to give me at the Arras Memorial later today.
 To say the whole experience was emotional is to understate it hugely.

 As a fitting finale to this pilgrimage, we finished the day in Arras at the Faubourg D’Amiens CWGC Memorial.
-Here, I paid my final respects to Private Robert Durham: my Great Uncle Bobby.
+Here, I paid further respects to Private Robert Durham: my Great Uncle Bobby.

 The saddest part of all is that at the end of the 5th April 1918, having made only the most paltry of gains on that day, the German General Officer Commanding, General Ludendorff, called an end to Operation Michael.
 Thereafter, attention would turn to the north of the line towards Lys.